 On ‘Deadwind’

-This is an overdue love letter to one of my favourite things in the world: Nordic Noir TV.
+This is an overdue love letter to one of my favourite things in the world: Nordic Noir TV shows.
 Deadwind (Karppi in Finland), Netflix, 2018 - 2022 So, I moved back to London last week which has been very surreal.
-Starting work again doing what I was doing before lockdown did indeed, as I thought it… Continue reading On ‘Deadwind’
+Starting work again doing what I was doing before lockdown did indeed, as I thought… Continue reading On ‘Deadwind’